-Clostridium difficile, often called C. difficile or C. diff., is a bacteria spread by microscopic spores.
+Clostridioides difficile, often called C. difficile or C. diff., is a bacteria spread by microscopic spores.
+Clostridium difficile is the former name.
 The bacteria cause inflammation of the gut or colon – colitis.
-This can lead to moderate-to-severe diarrhea, and sometimes to sepsis, which can develop as the body tries to fight the infection.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
-Sepsis kills and disables millions, and requires early suspicion and rapid treatment for survival.
+This can lead to moderate-to-severe diarrhea, and sometimes sepsis, which can develop as the body tries to fight the infection.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Most C. difficile infections occur in hospitals or healthcare facilities.
 These are called healthcare-acquired infections, or HAIs.
 However, physicians are finding that more and more, people are coming into contact with the bacteria in the community.

-The Clostridium difficile bacteria are found in stool, or fecal matter, and are spread from person to person through direct and indirect means.
-When people have the bacteria on their hands and they touch their mouth, they may get the bacteria in their system.
+The Clostridioides difficile bacteria are found in stool (fecal matter), and are spread from person to person through direct and indirect contact.

-Not everyone who has the bacteria becomes ill, however, so it is possible to spread the infection unknowingly.
+Not everyone who has the bacteria becomes ill, however.
+It is possible to spread the infection unknowingly.

-Direct contact: If someone has the bacteria on their hands and touches someone else, the spores can be transferred to the other person.
+Direct contact: Someone who has the bacteria on their hands touches someone else, transferring the germs to the other person.

-Indirect contact: The spores can stay alive for quite a while on surfaces, such as bedside tables, elevator buttons, doorknobs, telephones, and even clothing.
-People who have the bacteria on their hands touch these objects, which are then touched by other people.
-The bacteria are then picked up by others and may be left behind on other surfaces that they touch.
+Indirect contact: The bacteria can stay alive for quite a while on surfaces, such as bedside tables, elevator buttons, doorknobs, telephones, and even clothing.
+People with the bacteria on their hands touch these objects.
+Others then touch them, transferring the bacteria to their own hands.

 - Watery diarrhea (at least three bowel movements per day for two or more days).
 Diarrhea caused by C. difficile has as particular odor.